 We’ve mentioned it before, but it bears repeating: These types of loans are very rarely a good idea.
-It would take a remarkable convergence of events (a necessary expense coming due during a brief period of no resources, immediately followed by an influx of cash to pay off the debt before interest accrues) to make an argument for these loans that would hold water.
+It would take a very specific series of events (a necessary expense coming due during a brief period of no resources, immediately followed by an influx of cash to pay off the debt before interest accrues) to make an argument for these loans that would hold water.

 Here’s why they’re so dangerous:

-- The price is several orders of magnitude more expensive than other options (even with bad credit).
+- The price is exceptionally more expensive than other options (even with bad credit).

-- Taking an unrepayable loan will usually only delay the problem and make it worse.
+- Taking a loan you can’t afford to repay will usually only delay the problem and make it worse.

 - Tribal lenders like MaxLend don’t have to play by the rules, and there’s not much that consumers can do to make them.

 The first two issues are fairly straightforward, and borrowers who know and accept the costs can only be so upset by them.
 The third issue is more subtle and can prove to be potentially even more devastating.
 Tribal lenders can get away with bending the rules in a way that costs a borrower thousands.
 They’re also much more likely to, if for no other reason than that they don’t have nearly as much incentive not to as other lenders.